 Joshua is spending the day with Hagan and Blake as they do some filming for the Light Up Guatemala campaign.

 At Open Windows, the workmen are on the site but so are the children!
 Marcia is conducting a knitting class with a small group and many of the children were happy to show us the books that they were reading and pose for pictures in the courtyard.
-Seeing the books like Curious George, Clifford the Big Red Dog and The Little Mermaid in Spanish bringing the same smiles to the faces of these children as they did to our own children, is a gift.
+Seeing the books like Curious George, Clifford the Big Red Dog and The Little Mermaid in

 On the work site, there are a few more rows of bricks to be laid on the kitchen walls and the plan to attack the plumbing is in full swing.